UnderDev/Canvas-Brick-Breaker-Game/README.md

 ## Log Controls

+* Move Left:
-* Move Left push the A key or the left arrow key
+- push the A key or the left arrow key